Skip to main content

 Epidemics that decimated Indigenous peoples in the New World

 Before Columbus came to the New World, there was no typhoid, flu, smallpox, or measles there.
-These diseases were present in Eurasia where people lived in increasingly populated areas in close quarters with domesticated animals.
-They would have developed some immunity over time.
-Their microbes likely derived from domestic animals before jumping species to humans, much as modern flu can be passed from swine to humans and less regularly but more lethally from birds to humans.
-Even with the buildup of some immunity, new pandemics were utterly devastating.
+These diseases occurred in Eurasia, where people lived in increasingly populated areas in close quarters with domesticated animals.
+Over time, they would have developed some immunity.
+Their microbes likely originated in domestic animals before jumping species to humans, much as modern flu viruses can be passed from swine to humans and, less frequently but more lethally, from birds to humans.
+Even with some immunity building, new pandemics were still utterly devastating.

-Indigenous peoples in the new world were never exposed to these pathogens before the arrival of people from the Ols World.
-They only utilized llamas for work and not generally for food and milk.
+Indigenous peoples in the New World were never exposed to these pathogens before the arrival of people from the Old World.
+They used llamas primarily for work, not for food or milk.
 Deaths were staggering.
 It's estimated that 90% of indigenous people died, a far higher proportion than seen even with the Black Plague in Europe.
-Imagine the loss of culture and civilization that would accompany a decline in the population of central Mexico from 15 million to 1.5 million in the 100 years after 1519.
+Imagine the loss of culture and civilization that would accompany a decline in central Mexico's population from 15 million to 1.5 million over the 100 years after 1519.

-Cumulative death rates in the COVID-19 pandemic show that Indigenous peoples in the United State still have barriers to optimal health care.
+Cumulative death rates in the COVID-19 pandemic show that Indigenous peoples in the United States still have barriers to optimal health care.

 Figure \(\PageIndex{11}\): Cumulative Deaths and Age-Adjusted Rates per 100,000 in the United States.

-Our understanding of infectious diseases clearly shows that the great epidemics and pandemics of the world have arisen when microbial pathogens make the jump from animals to humans who have not experienced them before.
+Our understanding of infectious diseases clearly shows that the world's great epidemics and pandemics have arisen when microbial pathogens jump from animals to humans who have not previously encountered them.
 For example, HIV/AIDS arose when simian immunodeficiency viruses, to which non-human primates were adapted, jumped to humans in central Africa.
-The best available data suggest that the SARS-CoV-2 virus jumped from bats to animals (raccoon dogs or other animals from Wuhan China live animal markets) and then to humans, although some data suggest the possibility of a lab leak.
+The best available data suggest that the SARS-CoV-2 virus jumped from bats to animals (raccoon dogs or other animals from Wuhan, China, live animal markets) and humans.
+However, some data suggest a lab leak.

 A Zoonotic disease (zoonosis, plural zoonoses) is a microbial infectious disease transmitted reversibly between animals and humans.
-The major types of zoonoses are viral, bacterial, parasitic, mycotic/fungal, rickettsial (obligate intracellular Gram-negative bacteria found in ticks, lice, fleas, mites, chiggers, and mammals), Chlamydial (bacteria that cause STDs), Protozoal or unconventional (such as prions).
-The ones most prevalent in the US are influenza, Salmonellosis, West Nile virus, Plague, coronaviruses, rabies, Brucellosi, and Lyme disease.
-Vector-borne diseases are caused by bacteria, viruses, and parasites transmitted through bites of vectors such as infected arthropods like mosquitoes, ticks, sandflies, and blackflies.
-The range of arthropod vectors expands with global warming as they are cold-blooded.
+The major types of zoonoses are viral, bacterial, parasitic, mycotic/fungal, rickettsial (obligate intracellular Gram-negative bacteria found in ticks, lice, fleas, mites, chiggers, and mammals), Chlamydial (bacteria that cause STDs), and Protozoal or unconventional (such as prions).
+Most prevalent in the US are influenza, Salmonellosis, West Nile virus, Plague, coronaviruses, rabies, Brucellosis, and Lyme disease.
+Vector-borne diseases are caused by bacteria, viruses, and parasites transmitted by vectors, such as arthropods like mosquitoes, ticks, sandflies, and blackflies.
+The range of arthropod vectors expands with global warming, as they are cold-blooded.

 • movement of humans into environments where contact with disease-carrying organisms would increase transmission